-- 57. Still Unanswered: How often has Pruitt's driver activated his vehicle's emergency lights and siren?
+- 67. Still Unanswered: How often has Pruitt's driver activated his vehicle's emergency lights and siren?
 The New York Times writes that "Such use was not consistent with agency policy."
-What is the EPA's policy on their use? - 58.
-Still Unanswered: What was the justification for doing so to get to dinner at Washington restaurants like Le Diplomate? - 59.
+What is the EPA's policy on their use? - 68.
+Still Unanswered: What was the justification for doing so to get to dinner at Washington restaurants like Le Diplomate? - 69.
 Still Unanswered: The EPA says Mr. Pruitt played no role in deciding when the sirens and lights would be used.
 Who did?
 And did Pruitt ever disagree with a decision to use them?
 And when the Times reports that then-security chief Eric Weese was unsuccessful in stopping the practice, was he appealing to Pruitt, or someone else?

-Hiring of "Kell" Kelly
+Superfund and the Hiring of "Kell" Kelly

 Albert "Kell" Kelly is an old banker friend and business partner of Pruitt's brought on to overhaul EPA's Superfund program.
+In early May, after member of Congress pressed Pruitt to ask Kelly to reveal more about why he was banned for life from banking by the FDIC, he announced he would resign from the EPA.